Florida Institute of Education

 The Teaching with Technology Initiative aims to explore ways to use educational technology/digital learning tools to improve children's learning as well as to explore ways to increase teachers' access to professional learning opportunities designed to increase teachers' content, pedagogical, and technological knowledge.

 FIE continues to promote educational opportunities for students from early childhood learning through post-secondary education.
-Two major initiatives are the PreK-Grade 2 Transitions and the UNF/FIE PreCollegiate Connections: College Reach-Out Program.
-PreK-Grade 2 Transitions is designed to support children and their families as they transition from prekindergarten to kindergarten.
-The UNF/FIE PreCollegiate Connections: College Reach-Out Program aims to increase middle school students’ aspirations for enrollment and success in post-secondary education.
+One initiative is the UNF/FIE PreCollegiate Connections: College Reach-Out Program.
+The program aims to increase high school students’ aspirations for enrollment and success in post-secondary education.

-FIE partners with community agencies to develop a well-coordinated early learning and transition system to improve PreK-Grade 2 children’s achievement, promote meaningful family engagement, and provide professional learning opportunities for Prekindergarten-Grade 2 practitioners.
+FIE partners with community agencies to develop a well-coordinated early learning and transition system to improve children’s achievement, promote meaningful family engagement, and provide professional learning opportunities for practitioners.

 The Family Home Instructional Units are designed for Family Home providers and teachers who work with 2-,3-, and 4 year old children.
 The Family Home Instructional Units are supplemental curriculum that support recent emergent literacy research that strengthens children's knowledge.